open/close all folders

 - In a Pokemon Chronicles episode, Misty is approached by a young man looking to ask her out on a date.
 Her response is an attempt to awkwardly turn him down, in which the question of another man is raised (and Misty's Psyduck has no little bit of fun with this).
-Granted, this could be interpreted for any male character, and some did think that the comment was with regard to Tracey, but those were in the minority and there were no other alternatives favored by the fandom.
+Granted, this could be interpreted for any male character, and some did think that the comment was with regard to Tracey, but as clearly indicated with the above Ship Tease, it was most likely referring to Ash.

 - Back when it was still under the 4Kids banner, many of the extra materials threw their weight behind this.
 Misty has at least two Image Songs about Ash, and the two shared a duet on the Christmas CD (about mistletoe, no less).